 Finally, we can talk about making your first account.
 By now you should have a clear idea on what your game is about, what platforms the game will release on, and who your target audience is.
 Keep these things in mind when picking which platform to start off with.

 Each platform has different users, different mobile/PC/console preferences, posting styles, and more.
 Pick one that best suits your game and posting style!
 I’m not going to tell you which to pick but rather I’m going to list out some things to be aware of on each platform including posting recommendations.You will find more infographics at Statista

 For example, this chart from Statista in 2013 shows that most people use social media on mobile rather than desktop.
-Keep in mind this is 7 years old but it should still give you an idea of how mobile a lot of platforms are.
+Keep in mind this is over 7 years old but it should still give you an idea of how mobile a lot of platforms are.